charlescommas/charlescommas/README.md

 - 👀 I’m interested in random things at random time
 - 🌱 I’m currently learning, especially about life
 - 💞️ I’m looking to collaborate on others' lives as well
-- 📫 How to reach me ...
+- 📫 You can reach me by email to ch4rles.commas@gmail.com
+- 🌐 Also, you may visit my website at charlescommas.github.io

 <!---
 charlescommas/charlescommas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.